guyinatuxedo/nightmare/modules/33-custom_misc_heap/csaw17_minesweeper/readme.md

 }
 ```

 We can see that this function essentially just prompts us for our input.
 We are prompted with three options.
 The first is for a new game, the second is to initialize a game, and the third is to quit.
-When we take a look at the funcion responsible for initializing a game `initGame`, we see this:
+When we take a look at the function responsible for initializing a game `initGame`, we see this:

 ```